For the first time in seven years of travel, I experienced a theft on Koh Lanta.

-And after traveling some serious war-torn dungholes, this quiet island was the last place I expected it to happen.
+And after traveling some serious war-torn dungholes, this quiet island (what I proudly name as my favorite island in Thailand) was the last place I expected it to happen.

 I was planning to write a happy-go-lucky post summarizing my five weeks here on the mostly closed island of Koh Lanta, but maybe a whodunit is in order.
 Helping me solve a crime may be more interesting than hearing about how my cat caught a lizard this morning or that I saw a giant puffer fish washed up on the beach yesterday.

-Let’s play detective — the police here sure as hell don’t.
-Just for the fun of it, help me figure this out:
+Let’s play detective — the police here sure don’t.
+Just for the fun of it, help me figure this crime out:

 Koh Lanta is my favorite island in Thailand; I know it intimately well.
 This is at least the fourth month that I’ve accumulated on Long Beach (Phra Ae), and I have even gotten to know the faces.
 I come here each year to stop moving and get some writing done.
 I was staying at Lanta Palm Beach Bungalows.